valentynkt/BackendGarden/content/notes/Reactive Architecture.md

 ## Overview

 Reactive Architecture is a design paradigm that focuses on building responsive, resilient, elastic, and message-driven systems.
 It provides a structured approach to developing systems that can effectively handle the demands of modern applications, such as high availability, scalability, and real-time processing.

-> [!abstract]
-> Reactive Architecture emphasizes responsiveness, resilience, elasticity, and message-driven communication to create systems that can adapt to varying loads and recover gracefully from failures.

 ## Principles of Reactive Architecture